Impacts of Climate Change on Mortality: An extrapolation of temperature effects based on time series data in France: Introduction

 This paper is organized as follows.
 Section~\ref{sec:back} presents a brief review of the literature on the relationship between mortality and temperature.
-Section~\ref{sec:method} introduces the notations used and discusses the approach taken in this paper compared to existing models incorporating exogenous shocks.
-We then describe our multi-population mortality model excluding temperature effects.
-Finally, we explain how temperature-attributable deaths are modeled.
+Section~\ref{sec:method} introduces the notations and the modeling framework used.
+In particular, we describe our multi-population mortality model for all causes of death excluding temperature effects and explain how temperature-attributable mortality is incorporated through the DLNM model.
 Section~\ref{sec:estimation} details the various estimation procedures adopted, starting with the DLNM model.
-We then explain how to calculate the temperature-attributable fractions annually, followed by the estimation of the mortality model.
+We then explain how to calculate the total temperature-attributable fractions, followed by the estimation of the mortality model.
 Section~\ref{sec:forecast_method} describes the calibration of time series models used to project mortality trends.
-In addition, we present the projection of the attributable fractions based on climate scenarios and the life expectancy loss due to temperatures.
-In Section~\ref{sec:application}, we estimate and project the series of central death rates with and without the effect of temperatures.
+In addition, we present the projection of the attributable fractions based on climate scenarios and the life expectancy loss due to temperature.
+In Section~\ref{sec:application}, we estimate and project the series of central death rates by adding the effect of future temperatures.
 We then quantify the gains and losses in life expectancy induced by temperatures up to 2100 in Metropolitan France under different RCP scenarios and for different locations.
 Finally, Section~\ref{sec:conclusion} concludes the paper.